Job Fair: getting the interview

 Move with confidence and smile all the time.
 Even when just walking around the job fair, SMILE.
 You are being watched.
 Especially at a smaller, less crowded event.
 Most of the time all the people at these fairs look like they are in a casino where no one is smiling and it is actually quite depressing.
 The folks that smile stick out.
 They are who I want to work with.
 Recruiters are proactive and approach these candidates at events.
 Yes, recruiters have game too.

 - Give me the same feeling I get when I see someone interesting across a room in a party.
 Doesn’t matter male or female, there can still be chemistry.
 Show me that you are excited to see me here and more excited to meet with me.
 SMILE.

-- If you see a hot chick or dude, you get excited right?
-You can be excited for the company that is going to be paying your rent.
+- If you see a hot chick or dude, you get excited, right?
+You can be excited about the company that is going to be paying your rent.
 SMILE!
 This is what I look for when talking to candidates!